 Stock Mouth Guards

 These are mouth guards that do not require molding of any sort.
 You just pop them in your mouth and hope for the best.
 I have used many of these types of mouth guards growing up playing football.
-They are typically bulky in feel, and uncomfortable, but if you are in a pinch to wear a mouth guard, these are the least favorable of varieties available.
+They are typically bulky in feel, and uncomfortable, but if you are in a pinch to wear a mouth guard these type will have to suffice, but these are the least favorable of mouth guard varieties available.

 Boil and Bite Mouth Guards